What is Pine Tar – What is it Used for?

 Also, if you want to keep the color uniform, stir the can every so often to ensure that the pine tar is even during the entire project.

-5- Different Looks:
+5- Different Looks

-The appearance of pine tar can vary significantly depending on how it is mixed and the type of wood to which it is applied.
 In addition, the species of pine from which the tar is made can determine its appearance.
 You may get a light or dark appearance, but it should be consistent if you paint it all in one coat at one time.

 Also, remember that if the wood has too much moisture, the pine tar will simply sit on the surface.
 So, be sure to fully dry the wood before applying the pine tar.